askpatrickw/CircuitPython_BloomSky/README.rst

 Acknowledgements
 ================
-The basic idea for this library and the idea rename attributes came from https://github.com/tylerdave/bloomsky-api and was heavily reworked for this library.
+The basic idea for this library and the concept to rename attributes came from https://github.com/tylerdave/bloomsky-api and was heavily reworked for this library.